IniterWorker/rmk-lily58-keyboard/README.md

-# RMK
+# RMK Lily58 Keyboard

-RMK is a feature-rich and easy-to-use keyboard firmware.
+Based on RMK, the PCB is based on Lily58_Pro called Pandakb or Minifuny.

 ## uf2 support